neondatabase/website/content/docs/guides/neon-authorize.md

 ![neon authorize architecture](/docs/guides/neon_authorize_architecture.png)

+### Using Neon Authorize with custom JWTs

+If you don’t want to use a third-party authentication provider, you can build your application to generate and sign its own JWTs.
+Here’s a sample application that demonstrates this approach: [See demo](https://github.com/neondatabase/authorize-demo-custom-jwt)

 ## Before and after Neon Authorize

 Let's take a **before/after** look at moving authorization from the application level to the database to demonstrate how Neon Authorize offers a different approach to securing your application.